 How to Batch Rename Files on a Mac

-Are you doing some file housekeeping or organizing etc. and need to rename a bunch of files?
-Well, you’re on the right page to learn how to do this automatically on your Mac.
+Are you doing some file housekeeping and need to rename a bunch of files?
+Well, you’re in the right place.
+We’re going to teach you how to do this automatically on your Mac.